yuno-payments/yuno-docs/docs/Payment Features/installments/index.md

 next:
   description: ''
 ---
-In this section, you'll discover how Yuno supports payments in installments, offering you and your customers the flexibility to make large purchases more affordable.
-Explore the benefits of this feature and understand the difference between "Merchant" and "Provider" installments for a tailored payment solution.
+Yuno enables you to offer payments in installments, giving your customers the flexibility to split large purchases into smaller, more manageable payments.
+This feature can help increase conversion rates and make higher-value purchases more accessible.

 ## Accept card payments in installments

-Yuno supports payments in installments, which allows you to spread out the cost of a purchase over a longer period of time.
-This is a great way to make a large purchase more affordable or to free up cash flow for other expenses.
+You can use Yuno to accept card payments in installments, allowing your customers to pay for their purchases over a set period of time.
+This approach can make higher-value items more affordable and help improve your cash flow.

 ![](https://files.readme.io/5e3dd70-image.png)

-### Benefits of Using Payments in Installments
+### Benefits of using payments in installments

-There are several benefits to using installment payments for your customers:
+Offering installment payments provides several advantages for both you and your customers:

-* **Affordability**: Paying in installments can make a large purchase more affordable by spreading out the cost over a longer period of time.
-This can be especially helpful if the customer doesn't have the full amount of money available upfront.
+* **Affordability**: Installments make large purchases more accessible by spreading the total cost over multiple payments, reducing the upfront financial burden.
-* **Flexibility**: With payments in installments, you can offer your customer a payment plan that best suits their need.
-They can usually choose the number of months to pay off the purchase, as well as the amount of each payment.
+* **Flexibility**: Customers can select a payment plan that fits their needs, such as choosing the number of months or the amount of each payment.
-* **Convenience**: Payments in installments can be a convenient way to make a purchase.
-Customers can usually make payments online or by phone, and they don't have to worry about writing checks or carrying cash.
+* **Convenience**: Installment payments are easy to manage and can be completed online, eliminating the need for checks or cash.

-### Merchant vs. Provider Installments
+### Merchant vs. provider installments

-Installment implementation varies depending on the origin and your commercial agreements.
-There are two options merchants can use, one defined by themselves and the other according to the providers' definition:
+There are two main ways to offer installment payments with Yuno: merchant-defined installments and provider-defined installments.
+The best approach depends on your commercial agreements and how you want to manage installment options.

-* **[Merchant](doc:merchant-installments)**: In this case, the merchant manages its own installment options through individual payment processors, determining the available installment choices for customers within Yuno.
+* **[Merchant installments](doc:merchant-installments)**: You define and manage your own installment plans through your payment processors.
+This gives you full control over the installment options available to your customers within Yuno.
-* **[Provider](doc:provider-installments)**: When the merchant lacks predefined installment agreements, they rely on the payment processor's installment options.
-We work with your chosen provider to access the available installments to offer your customers for each transaction.
+* **[Provider installments](doc:provider-installments)**: If you do not have predefined installment agreements, you can use the installment options offered by your payment provider.
+Yuno works with your selected provider to present the available installment plans to your customers for each transaction.

-To have additional information regarding how to configure each option, you can access the [Merchant Installments](doc:merchant-installments) or the [Provider Installments](doc:provider-installments) pages.
+For detailed setup instructions and configuration guidance, see the [Merchant installments](doc:merchant-installments) and [Provider installments](doc:provider-installments) pages.